n01r1r/radiance-cascades-urp/NOTES.md

 TODO:
 ---
+- [ ] Fix depth-guided upasampling in DF RC.
+- [ ] Make special shader to sample Radiance in forward pass.
 - [x] MinMaxDepth(mips) Buffer - for ray tracing optimization
-- [ ] BlurredColor(mips) Buffer - for ray tracing sampling on upper cascades
+- [x] BlurredColor(mips) Buffer - for ray tracing sampling on upper cascades
-- [ ] Blurred Variance Depth RG:(depth, depth^2) for screen space shadows
+- [x] Blurred Variance Depth RG:(depth, depth^2) for screen space shadows
-- [ ] Render cascade from the highest to lowest and merge n with n+1 cascade in one compute call.
+- [x] Render cascade from the highest to lowest and merge n with n+1 cascade in one compute call.
-- [ ] Make special shader to sample Radiance in forward pass.
-- [ ] Use Blurred ColorBuffer for sampling in higher cascades.
+- [x] Use Blurred ColorBuffer for sampling in higher cascades.

 RadianceCascades Rendering: